marcobarrasso1/Attention_Is_All_You_Need/README.md

 Il mio nome è e sono l'unico a chiamarlo: "Sono Marco Polo".
 ```

 The translation this time is totally wrong and this is due to the fact that the model has been trained on dataset that consists of parliamentary proceedings.
-This dataset is heavily skewed towards formal, political, and legislative language so it struggles with simple senteces like "My name is Marco and i am Italian"
+This dataset is heavily skewed towards formal, political, and legislative language so it struggles with simple sentences like "My name is Marco and i am Italian"